The best programming languages for the backend

 Scala

-Scala is an object-oriented programming language that is very precise and therefore requires little code, unlike other general-purpose languages such as Java.
-The Scala programming language has been around since 2004 and since then it has been used for many different use cases such as web development, software systems, big data analytics, scientific applications and much more.
+Scala is an object-oriented programming language that works very precisely and therefore requires very little code, unlike other general-purpose languages such as Java.
+The Scala programming language has been around since 2004 and has since been used for a wide range of applications such as web development, software systems, big data analysis, scientific applications and much more.

 The advantages of Scala as a backend language: |